zw199502/starter-hugo-academic/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-- Deep reinforcement learning (DRL)
+- deep reinforcement learning (DRL)
 - snake robots and wheeled bipedal robots
 - motion planning and navigation